SKYLER022/Entmax_data_generation/README.md

   - `n_structs=5000` — number of structures generated per material in each `mp-*` folder using the entropy maximization (EntMax) method.
   - `n_select=200` — number of representative structures selected per material after clustering and fingerprint filtering.

+### What it does
+Prompts for elements and number of elements.
+Downloads structures from Materials Project into `data/`.
+Builds supercells for structures with less than 32 atoms.
+Generates perturbed structures using entropy maximization.
+Computes fingerprints for all structures.
+Performs clustering to select representative structures.
+Merges clustered structures into `all_clustered_atoms.extxyz`.

+## Output